 Tom is in the early stages of his golfing development and I wanted a simple but great way for him to track his progress.
 Skills games also help you transfer your skill onto the golf course.

 Find two markers 20 yards apart, at around 100-150 yards on your golf driving range (see below).

 These are rough distances, you can change them if you wish to make the game more challenging.

 Your aim is to hit a well-struck golf shot that lands within the funnel.
 Give yourself 1 point for every ball that lands within this funnel.
 No half points here – it’s either in for a point, or it’s zero points for a miss.

 Take 15 balls and try the following:

 - 3 shots with a guest club – mix this up each practice session.

-If you would like a weekly golf article, like this one, sent straight to your inbox come join the golf insider weekly post.
+If you would like a free weekly golf article like this one sent straight to your inbox, come join the Golf Insider weekly post.

 Happy golfing – Will @ Golf Insider

 Sorry that this article was not useful for you.